Christian Ditlev Frederik Reventlow: Career after the Guldberg era

-He had, in 1774, married Frederica Charlotte von Beulwitz, who bore him thirteen children, and on his father's death in 1775 inherited the family estate in Laaland.
+In 1774 he married Frederica Charlotte von Beulwitz, with whom he had thirteen children.
+On his father's death in 1775 inherited the family estate in Laaland.
 Reventlow overflowed with progressive ideas, especially as regards agriculture, and he devoted himself, heart and soul, to the improvement of his property and the amelioration of his serfs.
 Fortunately, the ambition to play a useful part in a wider field of activity than he could find in the country ultimately prevailed.
 His time came when the ultra-conservative ministry of Ove Høegh-Guldberg was dismissed (14 April 1784) and Andreas Peter Bernstorff, the statesman for whom Reventlow had the highest admiration, returned to power.

 Reventlow was an excellently trained specialist in many departments, and was always firm and confident in those subjects which he had made his own.
 Moreover, he was a man of strong and warm feelings, and deeply religious.

 The condition of the peasantry especially interested him.
 He was convinced that free labor would be far more profitable to the land, and that the peasant himself would be better if released from subjugation.